didaktio/beautilites/README.md

 Everything is commented and strong-typed.
 Very handy is the naming convention of methods specific to data types; for example, all string manipulation function names begin with `str`.
 Your code editors intellisense will present a popup as soon as you type 'str', and you'll be able to quickly select the required function.
 The same goes for objects, e.g., `objCamelifyKeys`.

 ### Popular Functions
-`countryToCode` Convert a country full name to its ISO two- or three-letter code.
-`getCurrency` Get useful information about a currency such as the symbol, plural name, and decimal points.
-`genId` Generate a strong ID.
-Crypto will be used if it's available, e.g., in Node.js.
-`wait` A simple promise which resolves after a defined number of seconds.
-`paramOptionsToString` Convert a key-value parameter map to an API-friendly string.
-`strSnakeToCamel` Convert snake (or underscore_casing) case string to camelCase.
-`isDomainOrURL` Check whether a string is a domain or a URL.
-`strCapitalise` Capitalise the first letter of a string.
-`objOmitProp` Omit specific properties from an object by key names.
-`objIsEqual` Compare two objects for equality.
-`objKeyFromValue` Get a property's key name from it's value.
-`objFlatten` Completely flatten an object, regardless of nesting.
-`objArrDeepMerge` Merge objects and the contained arrays.
-[Typescript] `LiteralUnion` Combine literal types with non-literals, thereby avoiding linting and compile errors.
-[Typescript] `Omit` Omit a property from an interface using its key.
-[Typescript] `OmitKey` Omit a non-typed property from an interface.
-[Typescript] `DeepOptional` Make all properties at every of an interface optional.
+`countryToCode` Convert a country full name to its ISO two- or three-letter code./ `getCurrency` Get useful information about a currency such as the symbol, plural name, and decimal points./ `genId` Generate a strong ID.
+Crypto will be used if it's available, e.g., in Node.js./ `wait` A simple promise which resolves after a defined number of seconds./ `paramOptionsToString` Convert a key-value parameter map to an API-friendly string./ `strSnakeToCamel` Convert snake (or underscore_casing) case string to camelCase./ `isDomainOrURL` Check whether a string is a domain or a URL./ `strCapitalise` Capitalise the first letter of a string./ `objOmitProp` Omit specific properties from an object by key names./ `objIsEqual` Compare two objects for equality./ `objKeyFromValue` Get a property's key name from it's value./ `objFlatten` Completely flatten an object, regardless of nesting./ `objArrDeepMerge` Merge objects and the contained arrays./ [Typescript] `LiteralUnion` Combine literal types with non-literals, thereby avoiding linting and compile errors./ [Typescript] `Omit` Omit a property from an interface using its key./ [Typescript] `OmitKey` Omit a non-typed property from an interface./ [Typescript] `DeepOptional` Make all properties at every of an interface optional./

 ### Real-world Usage